-Reading proficiency in early development childhood is fundamental, involving the capacity to analyze and manipulate the structural elements of oral language (Tunmer et al., 1984).
+Reading proficiency in early childhood development is fundamental, involving the capacity to and manipulate analyze the structural elements of oral language (Tunmer et al., 1984).
 The research underscores that language difficulties often underlie challenges in reading acquisition, underscoring the necessity of comprehending the linguistic foundation of literacy and associated disorders (CATTS, 2003).